Templates

 $$

-You should set all the submit-reports parameters to be "Optional" and "Do not remember", so the submit will go through even if the user does not answer call questions.
-If you need the fields to be mandatory, you can use the HTML5 required-attribute.
+You should set all the submit-report's parameters to "Optional" and "Do not remember", so the submit will proceed even if the user does not answer all questions.
+If you need fields to be mandatory, you can use the HTML5 required attribute.
 The submit-report stores the user values and redirects to the "Thank You"-page.

 CREATE PROCEDURE sp_DBR_feedback_submit(